Are Tiger Sharks Aggressive Towards Humans

 Professional Insights on Human-Shark Interactions

-Experts in marine biology and shark behavior emphasize that understanding the context of any interaction is critical.
-Dr. Erich Ritter, a renowned shark behaviorist, dedicated his life to studying shark-human interactions and developed a system called "ADORE" (Assess, Decide, Organize, React, Evaluate) to help people understand and respond appropriately to shark encounters.
-His work highlights the importance of understanding shark behavior and avoiding actions that may provoke a negative response.
+Experts in marine biology and shark behavior stress that understanding the context of any interaction is critical.
+Erich Ritter, a renowned shark behaviorist, dedicated his life to studying shark-human interactions and developed a system called "ADORE" (Assess, Decide, Organize, React, Evaluate) to help people understand and respond appropriately to shark encounters.
+That's why dr. His work highlights the importance of understanding shark behavior and avoiding actions that may provoke a negative response.
 Other experts stress the need for responsible tourism practices, such as avoiding chumming (attracting sharks with bait) in areas where people are swimming or diving, as this can alter shark behavior and increase the risk of incidents.

 Tips and Expert Advice for Safe Coexistence